magento/architecture/design-documents/graph-ql/storefront-api.md

 **Execution result is returned in the order of received requests**

-We agreed, that the order of received result containers is equal to the order of sent Requests.
+We agreed, that the order of received result containers is equal to the order of sent requests.
 Service implementation has to guarantee this sort order.

 ```php